 Another common challenge when responding to RFPs is being given little to no context.
 Providing your organization’s mandate will help us structure our response to match the tone and language set of your organization; however, there are a lot of dots to connect between a mandate and providing a technology solution.
 Some RFPs will have little detail on the current state of the technical environment, with no guidance to help vendors determine magnitude.
 How many total and concurrent users, applicants per period, or data size, location, and store and transfer requirements.
 A web application for ten users is very different from one for 10,000 users.
 Likewise, if the request is to replace a paper process with a technology solution, consider the marginal benefit of the replacement.
 Technology can be great, but it is possible to see no net benefit.
 Some automation projects could have the cost of development and maintenance exceed the time savings through replacing the old process.
 If the project’s magnitude is difficult to determine we will have to estimate based on worst case scenarios and if the request is fixed price, the lack of clarity is enough for us to decline to respond.

-In a similar view with magnitude is risk.
+In a similar, view with magnitude is risk.
 Some tasks are riskier than others.
-Replacing a highly interconnected custom developed application is very different than starting with a blank slate.
+Replacing a highly interconnected custom developed application is very different from starting with a blank slate.
 With greater complexity should come greater detail in the description in the current state of your IT environment.
 If the project seems “off”, we must adjust our risk weighting appropriately, especially for fixed price opportunities.